Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-4-styling-the-website.md

 ## Header component in Astro

 The next component we want to create is a header component.
-The header is a recurring component that has two properties being a title and a text.
+The header is a recurring component with two properties: a title and a text.

-We create this component, so it's easier to share between pages.
+We create this component so it's easier to share between pages.

-Go ahead and create a `Header.astro` file inside your components directory.
+Create a `Header.astro` file inside your components directory.

 ```jsx
 ---